 Add the Background Content

 Once the functionality and design are in place, it is time to add the navigation and background content.
 With a good CMS, this should be a quick and rewarding job.
-You will start to see your online magazine come alive!
+You will start to see your online publication come alive!

 Add the First Articles (or other content)